mailtoharshit/awesome-salesforce/README.md

 * [Good day, Sir!
 Podcast](https://www.gooddaysirpodcast.com/) - A WEEKLY TECHNOLOGY AND SOFTWARE DEVELOPMENT PODCAST, WITH A STRONG FOCUS ON THE SALESFORCE PLATFORM.
 * [SalesforceWay Podcast](https://salesforceway.com/podcast) - A WEEKLY SALESFORCE DEVELOPER TARGETED PODCAST.
 * [Salesforce Posse](https://salesforceposse.com) - The Salesforce Posse podcast was created to tell the world about Salesforce development and architecture best practice and news from the Salesforce eco-system.
+* [Code Coverage](https://www.codecoverage.org/) - Code Coverage is a podcast for developers on the force.com platform, in each episode we talk to a developer about how they got involved with the platform, what they’re working on, technologies they like and what they consider to be their most ‘creative’ solution.

 ## Contribute